Beetlejuice (musical): Act II

 Delia, Charles, and Delia's guru, Otho, re-enter the house to rescue Lydia, bringing a box that can supposedly trap souls.
-Beetlejuice tricks Lydia by telling her that reading a passage from the book will resurrect her mother, but instead she unknowingly begins to exorcise Barbara and is forced to agree to marry Beetlejuice to stop it ("The Whole "Being Dead" Thing, Pt.
+Beetlejuice tricks Lydia by telling her that reading a passage from the book will resurrect her mother, but instead, she begins to exorcise Barbara and is forced to agree to marry Beetlejuice to stop it ("The Whole 'Being Dead' Thing, Pt.
 4").
 He stops the exorcism and opens a door to the Netherworld to send the Maitlands away for good, but Lydia jumps through the door, with Charles following.
 Enraged that his plan has failed again, Beetlejuice decides to kill everyone instead ("Good Old Fashioned Wedding").

 Lydia and Charles enter the Netherworld and are greeted by Miss Argentina, who along with other Netherworld residents, urges them to return to the living world ("What I Know Now").
 They then meet Juno, director of Netherworld Customs and Processing, who soon finds out they are still alive.
 Lydia runs from Juno and frantically searches for her mother in the Netherworld, but is unable to find her.
 Charles finds Lydia in distress and reconciles with her ("Home").

 The Deetzes return to the house, where Beetlejuice is preparing to kill everyone.
 Lydia plans to trick him by agreeing to marry him as Charles, Delia, and the Maitlands get the demon ready ("Creepy Old Guy").
 The wedding brings Beetlejuice to life, allowing Lydia to stab him and kill him again, making him "Recently Deceased".
 Lydia and the Maitlands try to send him back to the Netherworld, but Juno appears, reveals herself as Beetlejuice's mother, and tries to take Lydia back with her.
 Beetlejuice stands up to Juno, having learned to appreciate life in his brief experience.
 Juno pretends to be moved by Beetlejuice's speech and throws him out of the house.
 The Maitlands, Charles, and Delia refuse to let Juno take Lydia.
-Beetlejuice then crashes through the wall riding a sand worm, which eats Juno.
+Beetlejuice then crashes through the wall riding a sandworm, which eats Juno.